bikehopper/bikehopper-ui/README.md

 needed.
 This library calls the Bikehopper [backend](https://github.com/bikehopper/bikehopper-web-app).

-If you're actively making changes to [our fork of GraphHopper](https://github.com/bikehopper/graphhopper), you'll find a variable you can set in your `.env.development.local` to point to local GraphHopper.

 ## Configuring local GraphHopper

 If you're actively making changes to [our fork of GraphHopper](https://github.com/bikehopper/graphhopper), follow these steps.